xerolinux/XeroSite/content/posts/nixos-challenge/index.md

 # The Challenge

 With the introduction out of the way, let me explain the so-called *Challenge*.
 I’m setting out to use **NixOS** as my daily driver for an entire year.
 However, for the sake of transparency, I won’t be using it exclusively all the time.
-Why?

 As I mentioned earlier, I’m a distro maintainer, and there are some critical tasks that simply can’t be done on NixOS.
 For example, I can’t compile or build **Arch** packages on it, I can’t maintain my Wiki which uses **MKDocs** because some plugins are missing on Nix, and I can’t even build any of the ISOs either.

 I know some of you might suggest *"Just use DistroBox"* in the comments.
 I wish it were that simple. **DistroBox** provides a minimal environment, but I need a full GUI to stay productive.
 So, no, that’s not a viable solution.
 Unfortunately, there isn’t one.
 That’s why during this challenge, I’ll be alternating between **NixOS** and **Arch**, using Arch only when I have specific work to do.